adamshafr/burn-2d-game/README.md

      java -jar Burn.jar
      ```
 4. Choose your difficulty and click the play button
+5. Look at the current objective in the bottom right corner to figure out what to do

 > The asset folders must remain in the same directory as `Burn.jar`.